Hand washing facilities and toilets

 Readers may use their own hand-held camera to take images for private study only, without charge.
 Some items though are restricted (copyright etc), so please talk to a member of staff when you visit if you wish to take images.
 Use of flash, tripods and scanners is not permitted.

-We offer a chargeable imaging service for the creation of reproductions for private study, or if you wish to obtain higher specification images of Special Collections material for publication, exhibition, public lectures or any form of sharing.
+We offer a chargeable imaging service for the creation of reproductions for private study.
+We can also create higher-specification images of Special Collections material for publication, exhibition, public lectures or any form of sharing.

 Wireless networking is available throughout the Cadbury Research Library.
 Non-University of Birmingham users should consult the UOBGUEST service.